 One of the oldest mechanical uphill lifts in the valley and the highest railway in France.
 Departing from Le Fayet, Saint-Gervais or Bellevue.

-This museum located right in the centre of Chamonix is a great way to spend an afternoon dicsovering the social history of the Chamonix valley and its inhabitants.
+This museum located right in the centre of Chamonix is a great way to spend an afternoon discovering the social history of the Chamonix valley and its inhabitants.

-The "Espace Tairraz" is interactive mounteering exhibition and the christal museum shows an astonishing amount of minerals from the Mont Blanc massif, which are known throughout the world, particularly smoked quartz and pink fluorspars.
+The "Espace Tairraz" is interactive mountaineering exhibition and the crystal museum shows an astonishing amount of minerals from the Mont Blanc massif, which are known throughout the world, particularly smoked quartz and pink fluorspars.